megazazik/validate/README.md

 });
 ```

-Each rule should return `false` if data is correct.
-If data has errors a rule should return `true` or any truthy value with meta of error.
+Each rule should return `false`, `undefined` or `null` if data is correct.
+If data has errors a rule should return `true` or any other value with meta of error.

 A scheme has the `validate` method.
 It returns `null` if data is correct or an object with errors.